-If you're a people pleaser or an introvert who overeats in social settings because of social anxiety or wanting to make others happy by eating what they want you to eat, read on.
+If you're a people pleaser or an introvert who struggles with overeating at parties because of social anxiety or wanting to make others happy by eating what they want you to eat, read on.

 Research shows that people pleasers have a tendency to overindulge at social events because they are more likely to mirror the behaviors of others (this goes for drinking, too).
 So if everyone takes a big slice of cake, it's likely that you will do the same, even if you don't feel like eating it.
 Also, because we don't want to offend our hosts by refusing food, we take more than we want to eat or eat things that we don't really like.
 This can lead to some serious post-party self-flagellation as you lament the number of calories you consumed just for the sake of making others feel better (while you end up feeling like garbage).

 This is also true for those of us who suffer some degree of social anxiety where we self-soothe with food and drinking to cope with the overwhelm of being around lots of people and conversations.
 I know both of these tendencies from first-hand experience and while I haven't found the magic pill to cure social anxiety or people pleasing (hit me up if you know), I do have some behaviors that I rely on to keep me from overeating in these situations.

 How NOT to overeat at parties and social events:

 - Always have a seltzer or water in your hand.
 You can have a glass of wine with you in the other hand or positioned close by, but know that the thing that’s in your hand is the thing that will end up in your mouth most often.
 Make sure that’s water.
 Plus, if your two hands are full of water and an adult beverage, you won’t have any hands left for nibbles.